Eishin Flash

-Eishin Flash (エイシンフラッシュ, foaled March 27, 2007) is a retired Japanese thoroughbred racehorse.
+Eishin Flash (エイシンフラッシュ, Eishin Furasshu) is a retired Japanese Thoroughbred racehorse and sire.
 His major wins include the 2010 Tōkyō Yūshun, the 2012 Autumn Tenno Sho, the 2010 Keisei Hai and the 2013 Mainichi Okan.

 Racing career

 2009: Two-year old season

 Eishin Flash debuted at a debut race for 2 year olds over 1800 meters (turf) on July 12 at Hanshin, finishing in 6th place with Yuichi Fukunaga in the saddle.
 Two months later, the horse had his first win at another maiden race held at Kyoto, this time with Hiroyuki Uchida as his jockey.
 Fukunaga once again became the horse's jockey later at the Hagi Stakes but finished 3rd.
 Later on, with Uchida back as jockey, Eishin Flash won the Erika Sho, leading to Uchida becoming the main jockey.